YoungLife4712/Pezzillo-Engine/README.md

 ## Credits for Pezzillo Engine:

 * YoungLife4712 - Main Code Editor
-* Benderzz - The real expert in coding
+* Benderzz - Tech Support
 * UrPalBurrito - Being in VC for one time I was coding
 * DustLory - For believing in me